DevotedMC/CropControl/README.md

 **RealisticBiomes:** To ensure compatibility, modifications were made to RealisticBiomes.
 See the com.programmerdan.minecraft.cropcontrol.handler.RealisticBiomesEventHandler for one route, and the corresponding code in RealisticBiomes.
 As a result, RealisticBiomes is a compile-time dependency.
 It is not required during runtime.
 Compatibility begins at version 1.3.0 of RealisticBiomes.

+**Citadel:** Citadel forces breaks via Acid blocks without firing Bukkit's break event.
+It does, however, fire an Acid event with much the same information; for compatibility, we capture that Acid event if Citadel is installed on your server.
+It is not required at runtime, just for compile.
+Compatibility begins at 3.7.02 of Citadel.

 ## Configuration

 Configuration is straightforward.